EmpireLife/tablib/README.rst

     A Dataset is a table of tabular data.
     It may or may not have a header row.
     They can be build and manipulated as raw Python datatypes (Lists of tuples|dictionaries).
-    Datasets can be imported from JSON, YAML, DBF, and CSV;
+    Datasets can be imported from JSON, DBF, and CSV;
-    they can be exported to XLSX, XLS, ODS, JSON, YAML, DBF, CSV, TSV, and HTML.
+    they can be exported to XLSX, XLS, ODS, JSON, DBF, CSV, TSV, and HTML.

 `tablib.Databook()`
     A Databook is a set of Datasets.
     The most common form of a Databook is an Excel file with multiple spreadsheets.
-    Databooks can be imported from JSON and YAML;
+    Databooks can be imported from JSON;
-    they can be exported to XLSX, XLS, ODS, JSON, and YAML.
+    they can be exported to XLSX, XLS, ODS, JSON.

 Usage
 -----